thedave42/ghas-eslint-action/README.md

 OPTIONAL: The directory to scan with ESLint.
 Will default to the root directory of the repository if not specified.

+### `sarif-category`

+OPTIONAL: Used to distinguish between multiple analyses performed on different parts of the code. e.g. different apps in a monorepo

 ### `eslint-opts`

 OPTIONAL: Any additional options to pass to the eslint command line.